Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 You can try fixing the issue directly in the downloaded files and see if it's fixed by reloading plugins or rerunning vim.

 Sometimes I had to fix issues only for my environment.
-For example, the [vim-bbye](https://github.com/moll/vim-bbye) plugin and the [close-buffer](https://github.com/Asheq/close-buffers.vim) plugin conflict with each other but I wanted to use both.
+For example, the [vim-bbye](https://github.com/moll/vim-bbye) plugin and the [close-buffer](https://github.com/Asheq/close-buffers.vim) plugin conflict, but I wanted to use both.
 I just [forked vim-bbye](https://github.com/Sangdol/vim-bbye) and deleted the conflicting code.

 #### Searching for help